deviandinisastro/Breast-Cancer-Classification-ML/README.md

 - Optimize using GridSearchCV for better accuracy.

 ## Conclusion
 This project demonstrates the potential of machine learning for breast cancer classification.
-By using features extracted from tumor characteristics, the Logistic Regression model effectively distinguishes between benign and malignant cases with an accuracy of 98.25%.
+By using features extracted from tumor characteristics, the **Logistic Regression** model effectively distinguishes between benign and malignant cases with an accuracy of **98.25%**.
 While the current model shows promising results, further development and validation are necessary to ensure its reliability and potential for clinical use.

-#### If you have any questions, suggestions, or feedback, please feel free to reach out to me via Email: deviadns1@gmail.com or LinkedIn: linkedin.com/in/deviandinisastro/.
+#### If you have any questions, suggestions, or feedback, please feel free to reach out to me via Email: deviadns1@gmail.com or LinkedIn: https://www.linkedin.com/in/deviandinisastro/.